Summary of How to use a Piezo element to detect vibration using Arduino

 Parts used in the Knock Sensor Project:

-- 1 Megohm resistor
+- 1 megohm resistor

-- Solid surface (for mounting the piezo)
+- Solid surface for mounting (door, table, or other)

 This tutorial shows you how to use a Piezo element to detect vibration, in this case, a knock on a door, table, or other solid surface.